 Copycat Panera Chocolate Chip Cookies

-1/2 teaspoons of salt (more if using unsalted butter)
+- 1/2 tsp salt more if using unsalted butter

-- If the dough is too soft, refrigerate for about 20 minutes before forming.
-Form into disks (see above photo) and freeze or refrigerate until solid, at least 2 hours.
+If the dough is too soft, refrigerate for about 20 minutes before forming.
+Form into large disks (1/4 cup of dough each) and freeze or refrigerate until solid, at least 2 hours.

-- Bake cookies for 11-12 minutes on a non-stick pan.
+Bake cookies for 11-12 minutes.
 DO NOT over bake.
-Cookies will look underbaked.
+Cookies will look under baked.
 Allow to sit on tray for at least 5 minutes to continue baking and firm up.
 Enjoy!